Beat Pilot Tone (BPT): Simultaneous MR Imaging and RF Motion Sensing at Arbitrary Frequencies: Results

-We performed a second experiment to demonstrate that BPT is more sensitive to small motions at higher frequencies than at lower frequencies.
-Using the same antenna and coil setup, we caused the coils to vibrate by placing the coil array on a plastic structure.
-We moved the scanner bed at the maximum speed ($100$mm/s) and a small displacement ($1$cm).
-We stopped the bed for 5 seconds after each movement to enable vibrations to dissipate and measured the PT and BPT sequentially at the same set of frequencies as the simulation.
-Fig. \ref{fig:vibration}b shows the results of this experiment, with setup in \ref{fig:vibration}a and physical coil arrangement in Fig. \ref{fig:vibration}c.
-At the two highest frequencies ($1.839$GHz and $2.4639$GHz), the coil signals show small fluctuations, indicated by arrows in Fig. \ref{fig:vibration}b.
-We hypothesized that these are vibrations of the coil when the bed suddenly pushes the plastic support underneath it.
+Figure \ref{fig:vibration}b shows the results of the coil vibration experiment, with setup in Figure \ref{fig:vibration}a and physical coil arrangement in Figure \ref{fig:vibration}c.
+At the two highest frequencies ($1.839$ GHz and $2.4639$ GHz), the coil signals show small fluctuations (black arrows in Figure \ref{fig:vibration}b).
+We hypothesized that these are vibrations of the coil when the cradle suddenly moves.

-We validated the origin of these fluctuations by comparing BPT at the two highest frequencies to displacement calculated from accelerometer measurements.
-Fig. \ref{fig:vibration}e suggests that the displacement (purple) qualitatively matches BPT.
-Both signals appear to start and end at the same times and exhibit similar decaying amplitudes.
-The correspondence is not exact due to limitations of the measurement setup (See Section \ref{discussion}).
-Nevertheless, the correlation is high.
-We hypothesize that the BPT is able to sense such small motions because the complex EM field patterns change rapidly over space and are more modulated by motion as frequency increases.
-In volunteer experiments, we show that this sensitivity enables us to sense a displacement BCG (dBCG) --- a signal that arises due to small vibrations of the body.
+We validated this hypothesis by comparing BPT-Rx at the two highest frequencies to displacement measured by the accelerometer.
+Figure \ref{fig:vibration}e suggests that the displacement (purple) is very similar to BPT-Rx at 1.8 (brown) and 2.4 GHz (pink) in shape and vibration frequency.
+Moreover, after the cradle is moved in the opposite direction (6-10 seconds), the vibration appears to be dampened compared to the earlier movement (1-6 seconds) in both the accelerometer measurement and BPT-Rx.
+Therefore, it appears that BPT-Rx at high frequencies is able to capture small vibrations of this semi-flexible receiver coil.